Get,

 Introduction

 Chamomile is a plant that has been in use for long for its health benefits.
-Mankind has known this plant, studied, and utilized since the medieval ages.1 The chamomile plant belongs to the Asteraceae or Compositae family which is also known as the Daisy family.
+Mankind has known this plant, studied it, and utilized it since the medieval ages.1 The chamomile plant belongs to the Asteraceae or Compositae family which is also known as the Daisy family.

 • German or Hungarian chamomile (Matricaria recutita, or Chamomilla recutita),